jlan84/sql-assignment/archive/morning_lecture.md

 each other, use a simple foreign key - that's the smallest piece of information that you can keep about another entry.

-As an example, each post has an author, which is an entry in the `customers` table.
+As an example, each post has an author, which is an entry in the `users` table.
-In a fully normalized schema, the post entry would have a `customer_id` which would relate the post to a customer.
-A denormalized way of doing this would be to have a column in the `posts` table called `author_name`, which would duplicate the `name` column in the `customers` table.
+In a fully normalized schema, the post entry would have a `user_id` which would relate the post to a user.
+A denormalized way of doing this would be to have a column in the `posts` table called `author_name`, which would duplicate the `name` column in the `users` table.

 Normalization is largely about reducing redundancy.
 The cost is that some queries will take longer to run because you will have to look up additional